equinor/omnia-tutorial/docs/exercises/compute.rst

 * Add dummy GDPR data
 * Store the new data into a Sql table

-When writing up, be sure to consider:

-* Alternative url's / sources if they didn't complete previous parts

 Prerequisites
 -------------
-* User has access to databricks workspace **EDC2019sharedDatabricks**, has own folder created in the workspace, and has permission to create clusters in the workspace.
+* User has access to databricks workspace **EDC2019sharedDatabricks**, has own folder created in the workspace.

-Create Notebook and Cluster in Databricks
+Create Notebook in Databricks
 -----------------------------------------

 Get Data From a Data Lake Gen 2
 -------------------------------
 Mount Data Lake Gen 2 Filesystem Into Databricks
 ________________________________________________
-In this step, we will use Client Credentials to authenticate against Data Lake from Databricks and mount the target folder from Data Lake into Databricks.
+In this step, you will use Client Credentials to authenticate against Data Lake from Databricks and mount the target folder from Data Lake into Databricks.

 **ReadMe:**
 A Service Principal **OmniaEDC2019_DatabricksSPN** has been created and set up to be used here as the client.
 The application ID (client ID) of this Service Principal is "f0d5bd54-9617-491d-afa1-07c8bd4dc5c1".